Jose Mourinho Reveals Reason For Jurgen Klopp Fight During Manchester United And Liverpool Game

 After this incident, Manchester United went on to create several clear cut chances, which Zlatan Ibrahimovic, Henrikh Mkhitaryan, and Pogba all missed.
 However, in the 84th minute Manchester United finally converted one of these opportunities, as Zlatan Ibrahimovic headed home after Maraoune Fellaini’s original effort had come back off the post, to extend United’s unbeaten run to 16 games in all competitions.

-[Featured Image by Getty/Mike Hewitt]
+[Featured Image by Mike Hewitt/Getty Images]